rickNoise/google-homepage/README.md

-This is a Git repository for the google-project for The Odin Project's Foundations course.
+This is a Git repository for the google-homepage project for The Odin Project's Foundations course.